CRS-IMDPune/Python-Demo-Scripts/README.md

 https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5		  - ERA5 Reanalysis Data
 https://psl.noaa.gov/data/gridded/data.ncep.reanalysis2.html			        - NCEP Reanalysis 2 Data

-The Python routines used in the scripts include netCDF4, numpy, pyngl and datetime.
-It is to be noted that there are multiple ways available in Python to perform these operations and here we try to depict only some methods.
+The Python routines used in the scripts include os, netCDF4, numpy, pyngl, xarray, cfgrib and datetime.
+It is to be noted that there are multiple ways available in Python to perform these operations and here we try to depict only few of them.

-The path for obtaining the scripts are listed below:
+The path for obtaining the scripts and sample data are listed below:

 1. Read scripts
 	CAUI-IMDPune/Python-DEMO-Scripts/Read/